davidkel/davidkel.github.io/docs/FabricDeveloper/writing-node-chaincode.md

 - SetEvent can only store 1 piece of data.
 Multiple calls will overwrite the previous call
 - Chaincode events are just a block of data.
 So long as the client understands the format of the data, it's easily possible to store multiple events
+- Chaincode events are just a section in a transaction and a transaction is included in the block.
+It's the SDKs that receive the committed block and extact that section and emit them in whatever manner they deem appropriate for their language.
+The main point is that events can only be received once a block has been committed.
+The SDK may or may not check that the transaction in the block is valid or not.
+You should check your SDK documentation to confirm.

 ```javascript
 const events = [];